On the Use of AI-Driven Immersive Digital Technologies for Designing and Operating UAVs: Extended Reality Revolutionizing UAVs: Navigating Paths and Enhancing Awareness

 \section{Extended Reality Revolutionizing UAVs: Navigating Paths and Enhancing Awareness}

 This section examines the transformative role of XR technologies in UAVs.
 We examine the role of XR in path planning and navigation and highlight its role in training and control.
 Finally, we examine the contributions of XR to situational awareness, collision avoidance, safety, and surveillance.
-Table \ref{tab2} provides a comparative summary of recent research examining the application of XR technologies in various UAV scenarios.
-The table shows how different studies utilize AR and Virtual Reality (VR) technologies to address various challenges such as UAV navigation, path planning, pilot training, situational awareness, and collision avoidance.
-For example, some papers focus on improving operator decision-making through AR-based navigation systems, while others propose VR platforms for improved flight path planning and UAV swarm control.
-Fig. \ref{fig:immersive} highlights XR contributions for UAVs.
+Fig. \ref{fig:uav_layer} highlights XR contributions for UAVs.
 XR for UAVs enhances situational awareness by providing immersive visualizations, improves operator training through realistic simulations, and increases safety with augmented real-time data.
 It boosts mission success rates with better planning, aids in navigation and collision avoidance using detailed overlays, and supports efficient decision-making with intuitive interfaces and actionable insights.